The GoldSilver Team

 If that massive growth in asset values reverses, and liquidity dries up, what will become of Bitcoin’s price?

 Bitcoin partly inspired sci-fi/fantasy author extraordinaire Neal Stephenson’s action thriller novel, REAMDE.
 In the novel, a video game’s digital currency, based on those favorite physical properties of gold among independent money advocates — limited in amount, and progressively more difficult to mine — becomes the most stable currency in the world as governments all fall victim to their own greed.

 People trade into and out of the digital currency from their local ones, through the online game’s marketplaces, creating an ad hoc global ‘forex’ market.
 One that international criminals then depend on for their ransomware demands… sound familiar?

 Yet some have suggested Bitcoin itself was inspired by another, earlier book also by Neal Stephenson, Cryptonomicon, about the founding of an independent digital currency that is purely digital… but backed by gold once stolen and ferreted away by the Japanese during WWII and unearthed decades later by intrepid ‘white hat’ hackers.
 Of course, we cannot interview the Bitcoin whitepaper’s author(s) to validate, but what an ironic twist that would be.

 One of the big arguments for Bitcoin and its cousins from the core community is that it is more than just a medium of exchange.
-It’s not just some temporary account between other assets; it is in itself an asset with long term value that will hold up or even rise when other markets are falling… that it will arise as a democratic form of money simply from its usefulness in trade and the trust its features engender – just like gold.
+It’s not just some temporary account between other assets; it is in itself an asset with long-term value that will hold up or even rise when other markets are falling.
+It will, they argue, arise as a democratic form of money simply from its usefulness in trade and the trust its features engender — just like gold.